pbenavides91/Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 Developing Data Products Course Project

+This is the link to get access to the presentation: http://rpubs.com/pbenavides91/335390

 Instructions

 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.